supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_09_ConfigureAndDeploySelfServicePasswordReset.md

 1. On **Add members** window Search and select these members **Alex Wilber**, **Allan Deyoung**, **Bianca Pisani** and check on **Select**.
    ![](./media/lab9-3.png)

-1. It will look similar to this image.
+1. Back on **SSPRTesters | Members**, refresh the page and it should see all three user which look similar to this image.

     ![](./media/members.png)